Pride is nigh, and what good is a story, if I don’t share more of it.

 There is so much fucking injustice in this world.
 Don’t support companies like Driscoll’s, which sells at TJ’s – not until they demand that workers along and down their chain of supply are treated with dignity.
 I’m not talking about myself.
 Fuck me.

-I’m talking about all those men and women and, sometimes, children, the current regime likes to blame for all the problems on our streets.
+I’m talking about all those men and women and, sometimes, children, that the current regime likes to blame for all the problems on our streets.

 I know my privilege.
 I know how easy I have it (though, believe me, it isn’t easy staying alive in America in 2020, and this is a savage world).